walter-kai/dexter-contract/README.md

 DCA Dexter Bot is a **sophisticated progressive DCA system** built as a Uniswap V4 hook that enables automated dollar-cost averaging with dynamic take-profit management.
 This system implements true DCA strategies with progressive level creation, accumulated position tracking, and intelligent profit-taking.

 **Key Features:**
-- **Progressive DCA Execution**: Starts with initial swap, then creates buy levels progressively as price moves
+- **Progressive DCA Execution**: Starts with initial swap, then creates buy levels progressively as price moves down
 - **Dynamic Take-Profit Management**: Automatically adjusts take-profit orders based on accumulated average cost
 - **Gas Tank System**: Self-sustaining gas pool that refills from successful swaps
 - **Perpetual Operation**: Automatically restarts DCA cycle when take-profit is hit
+- **Manual Sell Now**: Users can manually sell at market price and restart cycle
-- **Manual Override**: Users can manually sell at market price and restart cycle
+- **Manual Sell Now**: Users can manually sell at market price and restart cycle

-- **Stall Protection**: Orders become "stalled" when gas tank is exhausted
+---

+## ⚠️ Caveats

+- **Stall Protection**: When a DCA order's gas tank is exhausted, the order becomes "stalled" and will not execute further automatic levels until manually topped up.
+This prevents failed executions but requires user intervention.

+- **Gas Tank Economics**:
+  - Gas tank only refills when running low (below 2x estimated gas cost) from a percentage of successful buy swap amounts (`gasTankPercent`)
+  - This efficient approach only "taxes" DCA buys when necessary, rather than on every execution
+  - Profits from take-profit sales go to claimable output for user redemption, NOT to gas tank
+  - No automatic gas tank refill when exhausted - orders must be canceled and recreated to add more gas
+  - Consider conservative `priceDeviationMultiplier` and reasonable `maxSwapOrders` to avoid rapid gas tank depletion

 ---